What Is an SSL Certificate? A Beginner’s Guide

 What’s more, it also signifies that the website is safer to use and share any sensitive information with, such as credit card details.

-If you’re running a blog, website, or ecommerce store, you should seriously consider what this security and eruption technology can offer you and your site’s visitors.
-And if you do decide to go for it, you’ll need to invest in something called an SSL certificate.
+Whether you’ve built your site with a Content Management System (CMS), or one of the top website builders on the market – and whether you’re starting a blog, building a website, or creating an online store – you need to consider what this security and encryption technology can offer you and your site’s visitors.
+If you do decide to go for it, you’ll need to invest in something called an SSL certificate – read on to learn more!

 SSL stands for Secure Sockets Layer, a type of security technology.
 It’s used to cryptographically build a secure, encrypted connection between a web server and your browser.
 Think of it as a private communication line, like the ones secret agents use in spy movies to send coded messages.